srees/PIoTDB_csv/README.md

 On-site or VPN required for accessing CIRCLES data.

-Related paper can be found at https://doi.org/10.1145/3722573.3727833 Presentation of paper is the movie file in this repo.
+Related paper can be found at https://doi.org/10.1145/3722573.3727833 Presentation of paper can be found at https://youtu.be/ra-nP74k8Q0 Slides are in Rees_DESTION_2025.pptx